What is the Voluntary Self-Exclusion Program?

 How do I renew my Voluntary self-exclusion or reinstate myself in the program?

-If you wish to remain voluntarily self-excluded after your exclusionary period ends, please contact the Manager of Responsible Gambling to arrange a meeting.
+If you wish to remain voluntarily self-excluded after your exclusionary period ends, please contact the Responsible Gambling Team to arrange a meeting.
 You can renew your Voluntary Self-Exclusion at either Casino Regina, Casino Moose Jaw or off-site by request.

 Manager of Responsible Gambling